bgorantla/Final-Project/README.md.txt

 The least three important features are the prevalence of various diseases like Polio and Hepatitis B.
 The reason these diseases don't affect the longevity of a region too much is because they are not fatal unlike HIV/AIDS.

+Out of the trained models, DecisionTree model had the lowest error and would be the best model to use for future predictions.

 In the final review and report, I will go through the same data and show more observations/conclusions to supplement the conslusions in this project.

 - Link to notebook - https://github.com/bgorantla/Final-Project/blob/main/Final_Project.ipynb